Are you excited about a romantic Venice getaway?

 I wish a romantic picnic in the moonlight was an option, but in most parts of the city it is forbidden.
 So don’t count on that.
 I am not exactly sure why but it is a law.

 A popular place at night is St. Mark’s Square.
 There are restaurants and live bands.
 It is a bit crowded, but a wonderful experience!
-But personally I enjoyed St. Mark’s Square in the morning before most people are awake.
+Personally, I think that St. Mark’s Square in the morning is a better way to experience romantic Venice atmosphere.

 How Long Should We Stay In Venice